simoninireland/cl-vhdsl/doc/dsl/tutorial/defun-simple.rst

 	     (mapcar (rcurry #'typecheck env) args)

    Lisp is entirely un-opinionated about these things.
-It's your DSL: code it up however you like.
+It's your DSL: code it up however you like, in the style you find most simple.